pratyushjain99/Project4-pratyusj/README.md

 - **Task 0 Due: Friday March 20, 11:59pm**
 - **Task 1&2 Due: Friday April 3, 11:59pm**

+***Note***: *A week is given to complete Task 0 that does __not__ include Spring Break.
+Two additional weeks are given to complete Tasks 1 & 2.
+The Project is made available before Spring Break in case you want to get started, but it is not expected that you do so.
+Enjoy your Spring Break however you choose to spend it!*

 ### Project Topics: Mobile to Cloud application

 This project has 3 tasks: